This article will help you:

 Since the period-over-period comparison interval is configurable, you can choose what dates you actually want to compare.
 You can also toggle to see the percentage change between values instead.

-Period-over-period for custom formula
+Period-over-period for custom formulas

-You can also use the period-over-period comparison with the Custom Formula metric.
+You can also use the period-over-period comparison with the custom formula metric.
 For example, you can compare your current rolling average with that of the previous month: